carlos-ch/todo_react/README.md

 # To-do list React App

 This project was created using the React library

 ## Available Scripts

+First do `npm i` install the necessary dependencies.
 In the project directory, you can run:

 ### `yarn start`